SirLJM/Sales-Data-Analysis/README.md

 Transform recommendations into actionable production orders.

+**Two Entry Methods:**

+1. **From Recommendations**: Select items in Tab 5 using checkboxes, then navigate to this tab
+2. **Manual Entry**: Enter any model code directly in the "Manual Order Creation" section

 **Workflow:**

-1. Select items in Tab 5 using checkboxes
+1. Enter model code manually OR select items from Tab 5
-2. Click "Create Order" or enter model code manually
+2. Click "Create Order"
 3. System automatically:
     - Loads pattern set matching the model name
     - Displays production metadata (facility, material, weight)